-We can therefore imagine each lens-shaped disk representing a slice of the electron's torus, bounded by the wavefronts of each rotation making up the photon's double-loop rotation.
+We can therefore imagine each lens-shaped disk to be bounded by the wavefronts of each rotation that makes up the photon's double-loop rotation.
 The photon wavefront can therefore be imagined to be bouncing between the opposite edges of the lens - and thereby constituting the lens.
 Since it is a coherent self-contained object rotating around itself, it may be simpler to think of it as a spinning lens of electron density.

 We can then imagine one of these "lenses" rotating in place on two axes to generate the resulting spherical distribution that is the isolated (or s-shell) electron.
 One axis of rotation is due to the photon's rotating toroidal path and the other is due to its intrinsic (photon) angular momentum, as will be discussed below.
-A visualisation of this might appear as follows.
+A visualization of this might appear as follows.